ansys/pysimai/doc/source/index.rst

 To learn more about what geometries are and how they should be formatted, see :ref:`geometry_format`.

-You use the :meth:`run_prediction` method to run a prediction on the geometry:
+You use the :meth:`~Selection.run_predictions` method to run a prediction on the geometry:

 .. code-block:: python